 Luckily, you don’t have to fight your kitty to make sure that the pills are consumed when required.
 Thanks to pill pockets, your cat can enjoy what they think is a treat while consuming their medication.
 You just place a pill in a pill pocket, then offer it to your cat at snack time and your cat should do the rest by gobbling it right up.
 You can buy pill pockets at the store and online, but why not make your own and save some money?
 Here are five recipes to try at home today.

 The embedded images in this article are dog recipes, but we are using them only to guide you on how the final product should look.

 The 5 Vet-Approved Homemade Pill Pockets for Cats

 Bloodgood Japanese Maple

 - ¼ cup almond flour

-- Just place the ingredients in a small bowl, and use a spoon to mix them up until they become a thick paste.
+- Place the ingredients in a small bowl and use a spoon to mix them up until they become a thick paste.